An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Hain Celestial Group Inc. Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how HAIN stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Food: Specialty/Candy industry.
+We show how HAIN stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Dry Pasta, Dough, and Flour Mixes Manufacturing from Purchased Flour industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.